 Does the External wall note include any mitigating circumstances that may have been taken to reduce the risk?

-Has the responsible person reviewed the external wall note on a regular basis and revised it if there have been any significant changes in the external walls.
+N/A Q12 Has the responsible person reviewed the external wall note on a regular basis and revised it if there have been any significant changes in the external walls.
+N/A Q13 satisfactory?

-Are all other fire spread/compartmentation issues satisfactory?
+Are all other fire spread/compartmentation issues